superg3m/c_build/README.md

 - git clone -b <branch> <remote_repo> (Need to allow you to clone a branch)
 - C build DLL watch to recompile, while process is running
 - Recompile DLLs when sources change of that procedure.
+- I need a better way to know if i'm pulling a new version and then if i'm a dependency or not

 - Need to add a better way to handle dependencies i'm thinking something like:
 ```